luizbaldi/choo-ban/README.md

 yarn
 yarn start
 ```
-_This will start the project locally on port 3000._
+_This will start the project locally on port 3000 and open a tab in your browser automatically._

 ___